11 Common Pieces of Retirement Advice That Too Many People Ignore

 stockphotokae/Adobe senior couple meeting financial adviser for investment

 You might think you can reach your retirement goals on your own.
-But if you have any doubts about your knowledge of investing or the factors to consider for retirement, working with a financial planner can help ensure you reach your goals with less guesswork.
+But if you have any doubts about investing or the factors to consider for retirement, working with a financial planner can help ensure you reach your goals with less guesswork.

 Financial planners are essential for making smart investments.
 Not all investments are good ones, and you don’t want to lose money when your goal is to make a return.

-You can find financial planners near you using the CFP Board listings and also check their backgrounds.
+You can find financial planners near you using the Certified Financial Planner Board listings.

 Account for inflation